 “All men are like grass, and all their glory is like the flowers of the field; the grass withers and the flowers fall, but the word of the Lord stands forever.”
 And this is the word that was preached to you.

-We have just lived to see the new birth of our second great grand-daughter and expect the new birth of our first great grand-son next month.
+I have just lived to see the new birth of our fifth and sixth great grandson.
 The physical new birth of a child is one of the great wonders of life and blessing from God.
 An even greater wonder is how Almighty God can take a sin-laden person and give that person new life spiritually, with the promise of everlasting life to come.

 In a conversation with Nicodemus, who was a Pharisee and a ruler of the Jews, Jesus stated that there must be a radical change before he could enter the kingdom of God.
 In highly figurative language, Jesus spoke of this radical change under the figure of a new birth.
 “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 Nicodemus said to Him, “How can a man be born when he is old?
 Can he enter a second time into his mother’s womb and be born?”
 Jesus answered, “Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God” (John 3: 3-5 NKJV).

 We notice in these verses that Jesus stated that a man must be born again.
 This means that every department of man’s constitution is involved in the new birth.
 But what is a man?
-Paul affirms to the Thessalonians that man is a spirit, soul and body (1 Thessalonians 5: 23).
+Paul affirms to the Thessalonians that man is a spirit, soul and body: “Now may the God of peace Himself sanctify[a] you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ” (1 Thessalonians 5: 23 NKJV).
 Therefore, man has a physical nature and a spiritual nature; he has an outward man and he has an inward man; he has a nature that is visible and a nature that is invisible.
 The inward man or invisible part of man’s constitution involves the intellectual department which concerns the mind of man, involving the world of thought, and it also involves the sympathetic department of man’s nature, involving the world of emotions.
 This concerns the power to love and to hate.
 In the third place the inward man has a volitional department which involves the will of man in the world of choice; and finally, man has an outward nature, his physical nature, which involves the body of man in the world of action.
 Therefore, the new birth involves a radical change of relationship in man’s intellectual, emotional, volitional and physical departments of his constitution.